-In this section, click Download a Full Web Site Backup to create, download, or store a full backup file.
+In this section, click Download a Full Account Backup to create, download, or store a full backup file.
 The Generate a Full Backup interface will appear.

 You cannot use a full backup file to restore your website through the cPanel interface.
 Contact your hosting provider for assistance.

 You must decompress the backup file before you attempt to restore it.

 After you decompress the backup file, you can upload and restore individual portions of your website that the full backup file contains.